-- 3. Click the project number to access the proposal.
-The proposal opens in the same screen. - 4.
-Use the left side panel to navigate the various proposal sections to view and/or edit.
+- 2. Find the proposal in the Full Proposal in Progress status. - 3.
+Click the project number to access the proposal.
+The proposal opens in the same screen.

+4. Use the left side panel to navigate the various proposal sections to view and/or edit.